ZamanZahid/My-Portfolio/README.md

 # Personal Portfolio Website

-My personal portfolio website built with HTML, CSS, and JAVASCRIPT?.
+My personal portfolio website built with HTML, CSS, and JAVASCRIPT.
 This website basically is a small show and tell of my projects, skills, and interests in programming, robotics, artificial intelligence, and technology.

 ## About

 I'm Zaman, a high school student from Virginia with a passion for software development, robotics, and AI.
 This portfolio highlights some of the projects I've worked on and provides a way for others to learn more about my experience and interests.

-## Features

-* Responsive design for desktop and mobile
-* Modern navigation bar
-* About Me section
-* Skills and technologies showcase
-* Project portfolio
-* Contact information
-* Smooth scrolling navigation
-* Hidden game??

 ## Technologies Used

-* HTML5
+* HTML
-* CSS3
+* CSS
 * JavaScript
 * Git & GitHub